Hacienda Hunxectamán

 Hacienda Hunxectamán is located in the Mérida Municipality in the state of Yucatán in southeastern Mexico.
 It is one of the properties that arose during the nineteenth century henequen boom.
 It is part of the Cuxtal Ecological Reserve which was set aside in 1993 to protect both the man-made and natural history of the reserve area of Mérida.

 Toponymy

 The name (Hunxectamán) is a word derived from the Yucatec Mayan language, which can be spelled as Hunxactaman, Hunxectamán, or Uxec Taman.
 It comes from the words "hun" meaning one, "xec" meaning group and "taman" meaning sheep (ram/lamb).

 How to get there

 The property is located 11 km south of Mérida on Calle 77.

 History

-On 28 June 1993 the Cuxtal Ecological Reserve was designated to protect the history of the 7 large haciendas, their adjoining pueblas, 12 minor archaeological sites, 6 cenotes and one of Merida's important water supply stations.
+On 28 June 1993 the Cuxtal Ecological Reserve was designated to protect the history of the 7 large haciendas, their adjoining pueblas, 12 minor archaeological sites, 6 cenotes and one of Mérida's important water supply stations.
 Hacienda Hunxectamán was part of this historic designation.

 Within the reserve are the following protected haciendas: